mstcgalis/md2dc/README.md

-# Markdown to Discord friendly markup
+# Markdown to Discord-friendly markup